Abarth 500e Review 2023 | Top Gear

 Abarth says the 0-62mph time is 7.0 seconds, thanks to a 155bhp motor.
 That's what you might call toasty rather than searing performance.
 But of course the instant response of an electric motor does make up for an apparent shortfall in the figures.

-Range then is a comparatively meagre 164 miles WLTP.
-And that's for the one on 17-inch wheels, as the 18s cost seven miles WLTP.
-A cabrio roof costs another seven miles.
 But an advantage of small batteries is they're light.
-This one is 295kg, and the overall weight of the car is 1,410kg – chunky for a supermini but light for an EV.
+This one is 295kg, and the overall weight of the car is 1,410kg: chunky for a supermini but light for an EV.
 That helps agility.

 Yes, but is it actually fun?

 It is.
 No, not the riot that some hot hatches are.
 But it goes smartly and corners convincingly.
 It's agile and engaging in bends, happy to gently squirm the tail on lift-off.
 The steering is accurate too.
-Click the Driving tab for details.
+Click the Driving tab for more details.

 It rides tautly but doesn't doesn't crash or judder.
 So it's on the liveable end of the spectrum.
-Much more than a petrol Abarth, which is frantic, noisy, unruly and uncomfortable – but just occasionally, more fun.
+Much more than a petrol Abarth, which is frantic, noisy, unruly and uncomfortable.
+But just occasionally, more fun.

-What is it that mutates a Fiat 500 into an Abarth?
+How do you turn a Fiat 500 into an Abarth?

 The suspension is stiffer, and the steering more weighty.
 The rear brakes are stronger.
 Bigger tyres are special to the car.
 Usual hot hatchery then.